ga-wdi-lessons/ruby-oop/readme.md

 ```

 ## Public and Private

+### You Do

+- Draw a picture of a machine, real or imaginary, that has inputs (buttons, switches, keypads...) and displays (dials, lights, screens...).
+Label what they do.
+- Most machines have internal gauges or memories that help it make decisions: temperature monitors, voltage monitors, hard disks, and so on.
+These are visible only inside the machine: whoever's using the machine can't see them.
+Draw two of these on your machine and label them.

 By default all instance and class methods are *public*.
 This means they're visible to other objects.
 An analogy: they're functions that have their own buttons on the outside of the machine, like a car's turn signal.